dra2020/rdapy/docs/splitting.md

 where "CxD" is are county totals (columns) by district (rows), i.e., each row represents a district, and each value in the row represents the number of people in that county in that district.

+Examples can be found in the "counties" section of the profiles in the testdata/CD116 directory.

 This returns a simple dictionary of results: